mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

 With support from the upstream project, it's possible to do this in a single step using our auto-publishing workflow.

+## rust.targets

+Both the auto-publishing and manual workflows can be sped up significantly by using the `rust.targets` property which limits which architectures the Rust code gets build against.
+You can set this property by creating/editing the `local.properties` file in the repository root and adding a line like `rust.targets=x86,linux-x86-64`.
+The trick is knowing which targets to put in that comma separated list:

+  - Use `x86` for running the app on most emulators (in rare cases, when you have a 64-bit emulator, you'll want `x86_64`)
+  - If you're running the `android-components` or `fenix` unit tests, then you'll need the architecture of your machine:
+    - OSX: `darwin`
+    - Linux: `linux-x86-64`:
+    - Windows `win32-x86-64-gnu`

 ## Using the auto-publishing workflow

 Some consumers (notably [Fenix](https://github.com/mozilla-mobile/fenix/)) have support for